ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   The Group Manager omits the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case all the OSCORE groups that the Client is authorized to join are signature-only groups.

-* If the 'kdc_dh_creds' parameter is present in the response, the following applies for each element 'kdc_dh_creds_entry'.
+* If the 'kdc_dh_creds' parameter is present in the Token Transfer Response, the following applies for each element 'kdc_dh_creds_entry'.

   * 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.